otterize/docs/docs/_common/cluster-setup.md

 2. On the Google Kubernetes Engine page, click Create.
 3. Configure your cluster as desired.
 4. From the navigation pane, under Cluster, click Networking.
-5. Select the Enable network policy checkbox.
+5. Select the checkbox to Enable network policy.
 6. Click Create.